 A couple of friends offered to let us store this stuff at their apartment in a nearby town.

 Thanks so much, Oriane & Paolo!

-Simone kindly offered to let us store the remaining furniture in her garage, so we disassembled it and stashed it there.
-She worked tirelessly all day cleaning it out in order to make room for our stuff.
+Again, Simone came to the rescue.
+She kindly offered to let us store the remaining furniture in her garage, so we disassembled it and stashed it there.
+She worked tirelessly all day cleaning our her garage in order to make room for our stuff.

-Our old landlord, Francis, had also offered to let us store things in his garage.
+Francis, our landlord for the apartment upstairs, also offered to let us store things in his garage.
 He even went so far as to offer to sell our car for us if our visas weren’t approved and we were forced to leave Switzerland July 31st.
-The generosity and kindness of the two of them simply make my heart melt.

 Instead of an old and new landlord, we really just had two friends who were helping us transition from one apartment to the next.

 Expat Tip: Swiss moving requirements set by rental companies and landlords are notoriously strenuous.

 Francis’s new tenant arrived at noon on the 31st to inspect our old flat, and we were free to finally relax.

 Simone invited us over for coffee, which we gratefully accepted, and Francis joined us after he completed his business with his new tenant.
 We enjoyed a leisurely couple of hours in their company under the shade of the fruit trees in her spacious back yard.
 Afterwards we put the final touches on our new apartment.

 With periodic visits from Simone, Francis, Carlos, Nicole, Gintare, and our good luck cricket who visited us at our new apartment for two mornings in a row, we realized that despite moving into a much smaller apartment, we couldn’t have found a better solution for all of us.